WalletConnect/walletconnect-docs/docs/advanced/echo-server/getting-started.md

 ### Register Client

-Make a POST request to the Echo Server's URL to register your client.
+To register your client, make a POST request to the URL of the Echo Server.
 Use the URL that you created in step 2.

 ```
 POST <ECHO_SERVER_URL>/clients